julienduroure/gltf2-blender-importer/README.md

 # glTF2 blender importer

 This blender addon is in an early development stage.
+It requires blender version 2.79 or higher.
 You will find some bugs, code may need some big refactoring.
 Feel free to contribute :)
 Current version may not fully follow glTF2 specification.
 This will change in near future ;-)